Ismailhassan12/vatsa-docs/docs/sops/oejn/03-ground.md

 Pushback on the colored lines should be given in the following phrasesolgy:

-> GMC: SVA123, Push & Start approved, face south on the blue line.
+> SMC: SVA123, Push & Start approved, face south on the blue line.

 ::::info Do note